frasermclean/personal-site/src/content/posts/remotely-accessing-self-hosted-applications/index.md

 - Self-hosting requires more technical knowledge and effort to set up and maintain.
 - Financial costs associated with running a VPS to host the relay server.
 - Potential latency introduced by routing traffic through the relay server, depending on its location and performance.
 Ideally, the VPS should be geographically close to your homelab for optimal performance.

+## Personal Recommendation

+I've gone over a few of the most popular methods for remotely accessing self-hosted applications, each with its own advantages and disadvantages.
+As always, the best choice depends on your specific needs and circumstances.
+I will try and summarise my personal recommendations below:

+- Best for ease of use and setup: [TailScale](#tailscale)
+- Best for cost-effectiveness and features: [Cloudflare Tunnel](#cloudflare-tunnel)
+- Best for control and privacy: [Pangolin](#pangolin) (self-hosted)

 ## Networking Terminology